 Sacramento SUV Rollover Injury Lawyer

-A full size 15-passenger van constitute the “go-to” vehicle for youth sports teams, scouting troops, and daycare centers, as well as disabled adults and seniors when venturing out from residential facilities or traveling to church.
+A full-size 15-passenger van constitutes the “go-to” vehicle for youth sports teams, scouting troops, and daycare centers, as well as disabled adults and seniors when venturing out from residential facilities or traveling to church.
 These massive passenger vehicles pose one of the most deadly threats to vehicle occupant safety because they tend to roll in a collision or during the execution of sudden evasive maneuvers.
-These vehicles have been marketed to the public as offering a way to transport a high number of passengers along with their cargo and gear.
+These vehicles have been marketed to the public to transport a high number of passengers along with their cargo and gear.

 Unfortunately, the design layout of 15-passenger vans shifts the center of gravity upward and rearward as additional passengers and/or cargo is added, such as on the roof rack.
 This shift in the weight distribution of a 15-passenger van makes it more likely to fishtail or roll during a crash or aggressive steering or braking maneuvers.SUV Crash Statistics

 A National Highway Traffic Safety Administration (NHTSA) report on crash data found that over half (52 percent) of 15-passenger vans involved the van rolling over.
-Further, the federal vehicle safety administration also reports that 15-passenger vans exhibited triple the rollover rate when loaded with more than ten occupants when compared to a comparable vehicle with fewer than ten passengers.
+Further, the federal vehicle safety administration also reports that 15-passenger vans exhibited triple the rollover rate when loaded with more than ten occupants compared to a comparable vehicle with fewer than ten passengers.
 When the number of vehicle occupants is between 10 and 15 passengers, the rollover rate is 85 percent compared to the ratio of similar vans with less than 5 occupants.

-Our Sacramento 15-passenger van law firm works with engineers, crash reconstruction specialists, passenger van manufacturing experts, and others with specialized knowledge to help the judge and jury understand the design and manufacturing defects associated with these potentially deadly vehicles.
+Our Sacramento law firm works with engineers, crash reconstruction specialists, passenger van manufacturing experts, and others with specialized knowledge to help the judge and jury understand the design and manufacturing defects associated with these potentially deadly vehicles.
 Vehicle manufacturers have failed to make commonsense design changes aimed at mitigating the risk of 15-passenger rollovers, such as the following:

 - Increase track width and rear traction to prevent oversteering